Class Reunions Made Easy

 June, July or August.
 If you are in the southern states you may actually prefer non -

 summer months to avoid the extreme heat.
-Thanksgiving Weekend is also a
+Thanksgiving Weekend

 common choice as it coincides with trips back home for many alumni.